 Celebration of Life Service for Dr. Anita Vernel Carter Allen will be 10:00 AM Saturday, October 12, 2019 at Hyatt Regency Jacksonville Riverfront, 225 East Coastline Drive.
 Family will receive friends Friday from 5 – 7 PM and Saturday one hour before the service.
 Interment at Restlawn Memorial Park.
 Because of the love of her family arrangements entrusted to J. E. Fralin & Sons Funeral & Cremation Services, 5065 Soutel Drive, 904.924.9400

-To send flowers to Dr. Anita Vernel Carter Allen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Anita Vernel Carter Allen, please visit our floral store.